 - Once the dishwasher powder is dry, place in glass storage jar with a seal.

-How much dishwasher powder do you use?
+How much dishwasher detergent do you use?

 Yes, it absolutely does!
 We have well water at our house, so I know the feeling of having issues with harder water.
 I actually had to try a few different versions of the recipe before I got this one.
 And this one works so so good!
 The citric acid really helps break down the hard water.
-If you don’t have hard water, this dishwasher powder recipe should still work for you.
+If you don’t have hard water, this dishwasher detergent recipe can still work for you.

-How do you store your dishwasher powder?
+How do you store your DIY dishwasher detergent?

 Are you on Pinterest?
 Make sure to save this blog post for later.